kubernetes/website/content/en/docs/concepts/architecture/garbage-collection.md

 After the owner object enters the *deletion in progress* state, the controller deletes dependents it knows about.
-After deleting all the dependent objects it knows about, the controller deletes the owner object.
+After deleting all the dependent objects it knows about, the garbage collection controller deletes the owner object.
 At this point, the object is no longer visible in the Kubernetes API.

 During foreground cascading deletion, the only dependents that block owner